NM POLITICAL SCENE: THE BASICS

 Sikh Community in NM Politics

-Hacienda de Guru Ram Das Ashram as a non-profit religious organization is officially neutral in all partisan politics.
-That said, the Siri Singh Sahib Yogi Bhajan was well-known, loved and respected in Federal, State and local political circles, and he supported community participation in political events large and small, from local to presidential.
+Hacienda de Guru Ram Das Ashram, a non-profit religious organization, is officially neutral in all partisan politics.
+That said, the Siri Singh Sahib Yogi Bhajan was well-known, loved and respected in Federal, State and local political circles, and he supported community participation in political events large and small, local to presidential.
 During any election cycle, he usually reminded us to vote!
-For many years, a member of our Ashram has served as the Reader in the House on the days during the session.
+For many years, a member of our Ashram served as the Reader in the House during the Legislative session.
 Additionally, our community annually hosts a Legislative luncheon at the start of the session.
 So we do not have to be shy about political participation.

 Northern NM is Still Blue

 FYI: Northern NM is heavily Democratic.
-So in an election year in Rio Arriba, Taos, and even Santa Fe Counties, there is often no Republican candidate on a ballot for local slots such as State representative, Probate Judge, County Commissioner and the like.
-Like most of the country, more NM Republicans voted and got elected in 2012, so this appears to be shifting.
+So in an election year in Rio Arriba, Taos, and Santa Fe Counties, there is often no Republican candidate on a ballot for local slots such as State representative, Probate Judge, County Commissioner and the like.

 LINKS: